Terraform Plan

 Terraform, created by HashiCorp, is a powerful Infrastructure as Code (IaC) tool that allows teams to define, provision, and manage infrastructure in a declarative and automated way.
 The Terraform workflow is typically summarized in three main steps:

-→ Deployment (apply changes to real infrastructure).
+- terraform apply→ Deployment (apply changes to real infrastructure).

-is the most critical step because it provides a safe preview of what Terraform will do before making any real changes.
-In other words, terraform plan
+Among these, terraform plan is the most critical step because it provides a safe preview of what Terraform will do before making any real changes.
+In other words, terraform plan is like a dry run for your infrastructure — it tells you which resources will be created, modified, or destroyed, without actually applying those changes.

-essential for avoiding mistakes, verifying configurations, collaborating in teams, and ensuring infrastructure deployments are predictable.
+This makes terraform plan essential for avoiding mistakes, verifying configurations, collaborating in teams, and ensuring infrastructure deployments are predictable.

 What is terraform plan?

-) against the current state of infrastructure.
+terraform plan is a command that evaluates your Terraform configuration files (.tf) against the current state of infrastructure.
 It then generates an execution plan that shows:

-What actions Terraform needs to take (create, update, delete, replace).
+- What actions Terraform needs to take (create, update, delete, replace).

-The resources affected.
+- The resources affected.

-The order of operations.
+- The order of operations.

 But it does not apply the changes yet.
-Instead, it outputs a detailed plan, allowing you to confirm before moving forward with terraform apply
+Instead, it outputs a detailed plan, allowing you to confirm before moving forward with terraform apply.

 Purpose of terraform plan

-The main goals of using terraform plan
+The main goals of using terraform plan are:

-Preview Changes Safely – Understand what Terraform will do before touching infrastructure.
+- Preview Changes Safely – Understand what Terraform will do before touching infrastructure.

-Avoid Mistakes – Catch unintended resource modifications or deletions early.
+- Avoid Mistakes – Catch unintended resource modifications or deletions early.

-Collaboration – Teams can share the plan to review and approve changes.
+- Collaboration – Teams can share the plan to review and approve changes.

-CI/CD Pipelines – Plans can be generated in automated pipelines for validation before approval.
+- CI/CD Pipelines – Plans can be generated in automated pipelines for validation before approval.

-Auditability – Plans act as documentation of infrastructure changes.
+- Auditability – Plans act as documentation of infrastructure changes.

 What Happens When You Run terraform plan?